tickTackHack/my-scripts/README.md

 # my-scripts
-My personal and useful scripts.
+My personal and other useful scripts.